Qatna: History

+Chalcolithic

 The site was first occupied during the Late Chalcolithic IV period (3300–3000 BC).
 This early settlement was concentrated on the central part of the upper town; its function is unknown and it ended in the late fourth millennium BC.

+Early Bronze

+Early Bronze III

 After a hiatus of several centuries, the site was reoccupied around 2800 BC during the Early Bronze Age III.

-Early city
+Early Bronze IV

 The last two centuries of the third millennium BC saw widespread disruption of urban settlements in Syria and the abandonment of many cities; however, Qatna seems to be an exception, as it continued to grow.
-During the Early Bronze Age IV, Qatna reached a size of 25 ha; it included a dense residential quarter and facilities for the storage and processing of grains, especially a large multi-roomed granary similar to the one in Tell Beydar.
+During the Early Bronze Age IV, Qatna was a circular city which reached a size of 25 ha; it included a dense residential quarter and facilities for the storage and processing of grains, especially a large multi-roomed granary similar to the one in Tell Beydar.
 The city may have been one of the urban centers of the Ib'al federation, perhaps the center of a king or prince.
 The early city occupied the acropolis, and none of its remains were found in the lower city.
 Most of the small settlements surrounding Qatna, 1 ha to 2 ha, appeared during this period; this might have been connected with the emergence of a central institution in the city.

+Middle Bronze

 Kingdom of Qatna

-The Kingdom of Qatna was established around 2000 BC.
+In the Middle Bronze, the Kingdom of Qatna was established around 2000 BC.
 At the beginning of the Middle Bronze Age I, the city expanded and covered an area of 110 ha.
 This growth reduced the number of the small settlements as people were drawn into the expanded metropolis.
 It is probable that the earliest mention of "Qatna" by this name dates to the same period.
 According to Thomas Schneider, a city named Qedem, mentioned in a controversial passage in the Story of Sinuhe dating to the beginning of the Twelfth Dynasty of Egypt (early 20th century BC), is most probably to be identified with Qatna.
 Qedem in the Egyptian text is written "Qdm", and, in Egyptian, Qatna is written as "Qdn".
 If Schneider's interpretation is correct, then this is the first known written mention of the city.
 The text also mentions that the title of the ruler was Mekim (or Mekum), a royal title known from Ebla.
 The theory of Schneider is debated: in Sinuhe's story, the protagonist turned back to Qedem after reaching Byblos; Joachim Friedrich Quack pointed out that the Egyptian verb "ḥs ̯i" used in the text was known to indicate that a certain expedition had reached its final destination and was now returning to Egypt, indicating that Qedem was south of Byblos, while Qatna is to the north of Byblos.